Rexair93/angular/aio/content/tutorial/first-app/first-app-lesson-09.md

     <code-example header="Add import to src/app/home/home.component.ts" path="first-app-lesson-09/src/app/home/home.component.ts" region="import-service"></code-example>

-1. From `HomeComponent`, delete the `housingLocationList` delete the array entries and assign `housingLocationList` the value of empty array (`[]`).
+1. From `HomeComponent`, delete the `housingLocationList`'s array entries and assign `housingLocationList` the value of empty array (`[]`).
 In a few steps you will update the code to pull the data from the `HousingService`.

-1. In `HomeComponent`, add this code to inject the new service and initialize the data for the app.
+1. In the `HomeComponent` class, add this code to inject the new service and initialize the data for the app.
 The `constructor` is the first function that runs when this component is created.
 The code in the `constructor` will assign the `housingLocationList` the value returned from the call to `getAllHousingLocations`.

     <code-example header="Initialize data from service in src/app/home/home.component.ts" path="first-app-lesson-09/src/app/home/home.component.ts" region="use-new-service"></code-example>